Who are we?

 Alton Action are not associated with any property developers or property investors – our concerns

 are the current and future housing, social and environmental needs of the residents of the Alton

-time to allow the people who call the Alton Estate home a say in its future.
-The Council has said it
+Now is the time to allow the people who call the Alton Estate home a say in its future.

 In the aftermath the Covid-19 pandemic and looking at yet another economic recession, both nationally and globally, we need to focus on the immediate needs of the people and abandon the unsustainable drive for private economic gain.